AD70 Emergency Management

 - Facilitating exercises, and coordinating drills in support of the plans;

-- Notifying the community upon declaration of a state of emergency, including appropriate external Emergency Management Agencies; maintaining the University’s Emergency Operations Center; and supporting the Emergency Management Core Team; and,
+- Notifying the community upon declaration of a state of emergency, including appropriate external Emergency Management Agencies; maintaining the University’s Emergency Operations Center; and,

 - Coordinating centralized resources with responsible personnel at locations away from University Park if an emergency is declared affecting those units.